csb324/eleventy-obsidian-ninareth/notes/People/Rez's Family/Zmaj.md

 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[Bahamut]]</span></span>
 <span class="dataview inline-field"><span class="inline-field-key">Class</span><span class="inline-field-value"> Druid</span></span>

+Bronze dragon.

-A stern man with bronze scales on his face.
+Currently looks like a stern man with bronze scales on his face.
 A bit of a dick.
 Very watchful of his family.
 Likes to scry on his sister [[Rez]].

 Also has some relationship to [[Order of the Platinum Dragon]].